Flutterwave/Angular-v3/README.md

 | asyncInlinePay    | AsyncPaymentOptions : Object                  | Promise | This methods allows you to setup and open the payment modal via code and returns a promise containing the payment response |
 | closePaymentModal | waitDuration : number (Optional, default = 0) | Null    | This methods allows you to close the payment modal via code.
 You can setup the wait time before modal close                |

-<a id="deployment"></a>

-## Deployment

-- Switch to Live Mode on the Dashboard settings page
-- Use the Live Public API key from the API tab

-<a id="debug"></a>

 ## Debugging Errors

 We understand that you may run into some errors while integrating our library.
-You can read more about our error messages here.
+You can read more about our error messages [here](https://developer.flutterwave.com/docs/integration-guides/errors).

-For authorization and validation error responses, double-check your API keys and request.
-If you get a server error, kindly engage the team for support.
+For `authorization` and `validation` error responses, double-check your API keys and request.
+If you get a `server` error, kindly engage the team for support.

 NB: If you experience compilation errors in your app after importing the Flutterwave module, component or service.
 Kindly include the following line in tsconfig.app.json under `compilerOptions` :